pityka/lamp/README.md

 # Features

 Lamp implements generic automatic reverse mode differentiation (also known as autograd, see e.g. [this paper](https://arxiv.org/pdf/1811.05031.pdf)).
+The library also provides off-heap (living in main or GPU memory) n-dimensional arrays with sane memory management.

-On top of that it provides a small set of components to build neural networks:
+It provides components to build neural networks:

 - fully connected, 1D and 2D convolutional, embedding, RNN, GRU, LSTM, GCN layers
 - various nonlinearities